tensorflow/tensorflow/tensorflow/contrib/makefile/README.md

 command-line only, you'll need to load the static library into an Xcode app project to use it.

+To build a complete universal library for iOS, containing all architectures, you will need to run `compile_ios_protobuf.sh` followed by `compile_ios_tensorflow.sh`.
+This creates a library in `tensorflow/contrib/makefile/gen/lib/libtensorflow-core.a` that you can link any xcode project against.
+You will need to use -force_load in the linker flags section of the build settings to pull in the global constructors that are used to register ops and kernels.

 ## Dependencies

 The Makefile loads in a list of dependencies stored in text files.
 These files